moshesipper/tiny_gp/README.md

 **tiny-gp-plus.py** displays dynamic graphs of error and mean tree size (size = number of nodes), has a bloat-control option, and produces nicer, graphic output (you'll need to install https://pypi.org/project/graphviz/).

+I invite you to check out another project of mine, which allows you to run an evolutionary algorithm with just 3 lines of code [EC-KitY: Evolutionary Computation Tool Kit in Python](https://github.com/EC-KitY/EC-KitY).

 If you wish to cite this:
 ```
 @misc{Sipper2019tinyGP,